 Business and Commercial Litigation

 - U.S. Bank National Association v.
-GreenPoint Mortgage Funding, Inc., 94 A.D.3d 58, New York Supreme Court, 2012.
+GreenPoint Mortgage Funding, Inc., 94 A.D.3d 58, 939 N.Y.S.2d 395 (N.Y.
+App.
+Div.
+2012).
 Secured precedent-setting discovery ruling that party responding to discovery requests (for e-discovery and physical documents) initially falls on party responding to request—reversing trial court determination to the contrary.

-- Robert I. Burke et al. v.
-Katherine Gregg et al., R.I.
-LEXIS 113, Rhode Island Supreme Court, 2012.
-Obtained favorable decision from the Rhode Island Supreme Court, which upheld the Superior Court’s dismissal of a defamation lawsuit brought by a Providence restaurateur against radio talk show host Dan Yorke and Citadel Broadcasting Corp. (as owner of WPRO-AM), The Providence Journal, and one of its reporters.
+- Burke v.
+Gregg, 55 A.3d 212 (R.I.
+2012).
+Obtained favorable decision from the Rhode Island Supreme Court, which upheld the Superior Court’s dismissal of a defamation lawsuit brought by a Providence restaurateur against radio talk show host Dan Yorke and Citadel Broadcasting Corp. (as owner of WPRO-AM), The Providence Journal and one of its reporters.
 The plaintiff claimed that a Providence Journal article that was critical about a media policy allegedly enforced by the plaintiff during a political roast at one of his restaurants served as the basis for “crude and disparaging remarks” directed towards him by Dan Yorke on his radio show.
 A judge ultimately granted the Motions to Dismiss filed by Nixon Peabody on behalf of Yorke and Citadel.

 - EqualLogic, Inc. v.
 Richard C. Shea, No. 2009-0679, New Hampshire Supreme Court, 2011.
 Represented Dell EqualLogic, a division of Dell, Inc., in a multi-million dollar wrongful injunction claim.
 Obtained order affirming judgment of the Superior Court in favor of our client.